Myst (series): Adaptations

 In May 2015, Unwritten: Adventures in the Ages of MYST and Beyond was published by Inkworks Productions as an authorized, Myst-based pencil-and-paper role-playing game.
 Unwritten was built on the popular Fate Core RPG system with a focus on investigation and non-violent adventure.
 Two small supplements exist as background for game-players: The D'Ni Primer explaining the history of the D'Ni, and The Myst Saga giving a chronology of the Myst series.

-In 2016, Cyan Worlds released the Kickstarter-backed Obduction.
-While Obduction is not narratively linked to Myst, the game was considered by Rand Miller to be a spiritual successor to the Myst series, borrowing several of its themes and puzzle-design approaches, as well as incorporating full-motion video in homage to Myst.
-Robyn, who had left Cyan before this point, collaborated to help score the game and take on the role of one of the in-game characters.

 In anticipation of the first game's 25th anniversary in September 2018, Cyan Worlds secured the necessary rights to release all of the Myst games, updated for modern Windows systems with assistance of GOG.com to be released as a collected physical collectors edition.
 Further, Cyan launched a Kickstarter in April 2018 to provide digital copies of the seven games as well as backer rewards including a simulated Linking Book, using an LCD screen inserted into a book binding.
 The Kickstarter was successfully funded, bringing in on a target goal.

 On June 26, 2019, Village Roadshow Entertainment Group announced that they have acquired the rights to the franchise and plans to expand its mythology to develop a multi-platform universe that includes movies and TV series.
 They will work alongside Miller and his brother Ryan as well as Isaac Testerman and Yale Rice of Delve Media.